 - family and consumer education.

 We create and share local culture as part of our lives in specific places-urban and rural.
 The common factor is place, yet each discipline investigates place in a different way.

 Local culture resides in our relations with the local environment and landscapes, in our local music and artistic expressions, in our community’s history and contemporary social issues, and in our family’s stories.

 Want to explore some examples?

-Click on the map to launch interactive exploration of local in Wisconsin.
+Click on the map to launch an interactive exploration of local in Wisconsin.